-I didn’t avoid church like some of my divorced friends.
+I didn’t avoid church like some of my divorced friends have done.
 Sunday after Sunday, I’d take my two young boys with me.
 People were gracious and accepting.
-No one spoke judgmentally and there weren’t any questioning glances that I noticed.
+No one spoke words of condemnation, and I never noticed any questioning glances.
 People didn’t pry, which I was really thankful for.
-After all, it’s not like you can tell your story fairly and honestly when the conversation was small talk just seconds ago.
-But it still felt like I had a scarlet “D” pinned to my chest, especially around other Christians.
+After all, it’s not like you can tell your story fairly and honestly when you were engaged in small talk just seconds ago.
+But I still felt like I had a scarlet “D” pinned to my chest, especially when I was around other Christians.

-My mind was my own worst enemy: you’ve blown it, missed your chance.
+My mind was my own worst enemy: You’ve blown it, missed your chance.
 You’re DIVORCED.
-I’d hear those tapes play over and over in my head.
+I’d hear those words play over and over in my head.
 When I was showering or half-asleep, my mind would drift over and press repeat on my playlist of hurts and regrets.

-In my twenties I was an avid dreamer.
-I was going to be a pastor and preach amazing sermons that would strike the heart.
-I was going to write songs that churches would sing, make a CD, teach and lead—change lives.
-I’ll admit, some of that was driven by a need for self-importance, but still, in those days my heart was alive with wonder.
+In my twenties, I was an avid dreamer.
+I was going to be a pastor and preach amazing sermons that would transform hearts.
+I was going to write songs that churches would sing, make a CD, teach and lead — change lives.
+I’ll admit, some of that was driven by a need for self-importance, but still, in those days, my heart was alive with wonder.
 I anticipated a life of adventure, living out God’s call on my life.

 But as I stumbled along through the aftermath of divorce, I stopped dreaming.
 I guess that’s not who I am anymore.
 I can’t do any of that.

 We are not our sins.
 We’re called new creations.
 I am not destined to walk around with my head held low in shame just because some people think that’s humility.
-Jesus doesn’t label me “Divorced.”
-He calls me “Beloved,” “Son,” “Child.”
-My scarlet “D” and all the labels you wear were pinned on Jesus when He died for our shortcomings.
-I’m now wrapped securely in His robe of righteousness, and you are too!
+Jesus doesn’t label me “divorced.”
+He calls me “beloved,” “son,” “child.”
+My scarlet “D” and any other labels were pinned on Jesus when he died for our shortcomings.
+I’m now wrapped securely in his robe of righteousness, and you are too!

 I’m learning to dream again.
 My life looks a lot different than what I envisioned in my twenties.
 I’ve had to rethink what my calling looks like.
 But it’s turning out better than I could have ever planned.
 God has erected a new and better building amidst the rubble.

 Today, I’m not a pastor, but I work at a ministry that’s a great fit for who I am.
-I get to disciple and encourage people online as part of a team that gathers and tells engaging stories of hope.
-We’re seeing thousands of lives changed by the good news of Jesus.
-I haven't made a worship album (though maybe one day I will).
-I finished a folk-rock/country album for those who might not necessarily feel comfortable in church.
+I get to disciple and encourage people online as part of a team that finds and tells engaging stories of hope.
+We’re seeing thousands of lives changed by Jesus.
+I haven’t made a worship album (although maybe one day I will).
+However, I have finished a folk-rock/country album for those who might not necessarily feel comfortable in church.

 My lyrics reflect my journey into abundance: